Professionals who are out in the real-world industry at the highest levels.

 Becky has been teaching at ACM since 2002 and also works closely with STAC Theatre Company musically directing shows such as Sweeny Todd, Rent, Evita, Spring Awakening and the southern premier of Wild Party.

-Bob Earland is an engineer, producer and musician with over 15 years experience in the music industry working between several studios and with credits including albums by Roots Manuva, Wiley, Kate Tempest, and Speech Debelle, as well as live performances with Clor, Jacknife Lee and his own projects.
+Bob Earland is a musician, producer and engineer with over 20 years of experience in the music industry and recording credits including albums by Roots Manuva, Wiley, and Speech Debelle.
+He has also toured extensively as a session musician with bands such as Clor, and Jacknife Lee, as well as live performances of his own solo projects.

-In 2013 he became involved with the Radiophonic Workshop providing technical support and playing percussion for their live shows.
-This has included working with Dick Mills in collaboration with the band Stealing Sheep to compose a new soundtrack and FX for the film ‘La Planète Sauvage’ and perform it as part of the Brancharge festival in Jersey.
+In 2013 he began working with the Radiophonic Workshop providing technical support and playing modular synthesisers and percussion for their live shows.
+This has included a collaborative project with Dick Mills and Stealing Sheep, to compose an alternative soundtrack for the film ‘La Planète Sauvage’, performed as part of the 2014 Brancharge film festival.
+A live recording of this was later released on Fire Records in 2021 and promoted with additional live performances at the Science Museum IMAX theatre and Bluedot festival the following year.

 Miss C Brown is a creative international DJ/VJ.